 ISRO performs 4rd lunar-bound orbit maneuver

 New Delhi, Aug 30: The fourth lunar bound orbit maneuver for Chandrayaan-2 spacecraft was performed successfully on Wednesday using the onboard propulsion system, ISRO stated.

-The duration of the maneuver was 1155 seconds.
-The orbit achieved is 124 km x 164 km.
+All spacecraft parameters are normal, the Bengaluru headquartered space agency said after the maneuver on the spacecraft.

+"Fourth Lunar bound orbit manoeuvre for Chandrayaan-2 spacecraft was performed successfully today (August 30, 2019) beginning at 1818 hrs IST as planned, using the onboard propulsion system.

 Chandrayaan-2 will explore a region of the moon where no mission has ever set foot.
 The spacecraft consists of an orbiter, a lander, and a rover together referred to as "composite body".